First-Time Freshmen

 Freshman admission requirements

-Official ACT or SAT scores are not required for admission.
+Official SAT or ACT scores are not required for admission.
 However, it is beneficial for you to have them on file to maximize your scholarship opportunities and for Math and English placement when you enroll.

 We encourage all students to apply for admission to NMSU.
-Applicants who meet all the requirements listed above will be offered admission to NMSU.
-An applicant who does not meet all the requirements may also be offered admission if a review of their additional information indicates that the student will be successful at NMSU.
+Applicants who meet at least one of the above criteria will be admitted to NMSU.
+An applicant who does not meet admission requirements will be given automatic admission to one of our system community colleges through Aggie Pathway.

-• NMSU’s ACT code is 2638 – see the ACT website for information and upcoming test dates.
+- NMSU’s SAT code is 4531 – see the SAT website for information and upcoming test dates.

-• NMSU’s SAT code is 4531 – see the SAT website for information and upcoming test dates.
+- NMSU’s ACT code is 2638 – see the ACT website for information and upcoming test dates.

 Aggie Pathway